pkel/ffr-cms/README.md

 - speed: irmin middleware with support for caching.
   * lazy version: use a git checkout
 - speed: incremental import / do not re-encode images

+# Image strategy proposal

+Netlify seems to support git-lfs for images.
+It can also rescale them for us (2.5k images per month should be enough for our needs).

+We could hook up git-lfs command line tools from OCaml.
+Saving images would be piping to disk.
+Requesting images would be via opium static file middleware.
+Image-magick conversion might not be needed on the server.
+We might run into repo size limits (Gitlab 10GB).

+To avoid the repo size limit, we could do a mixed approach: Shrink images to the lower 100k file size.
+Maybe 1280x1280.
+Then store them in lfs.